PlabonKumarsaha/GPSLocationTrackerAndroid/README.md

 Now we make a UpdateGPS method which will show  the lat,long,altitude and speed of the location -For altitude and speed we must check if condition as all phones don't have this functionality.

+11. Make loactionUpdate Listener activate..check if sw_locationsupdates is truned on or nt then look for if the user wants to turn on or off the tracking .
+USe this to get location request ex :  fusedLocationProviderClient.requestLocationUpdates(locationRequest,locationCallBack,null);
+intsanciate LocationCallback to get the instance.
+Then create location call back method. ex :  locationCallBack = new LocationCallback(){

+        }
+this method is triggered when location is updated.(the updated time).
+Then over ride this onLocationResult(LocationResult locationResult)  method inside locationCallBack.
+Then get the current location and store it in location insatce and updateUi function will take this location as parameter and show the location. check if switch is enable or not if enable show the lcoation ..else show not being tracked!